Exceptional M-brane sigma models and $\eta$-symbols: M-branes in exceptional spacetime

 and the known non-linear self-duality relation \eqref{eq:H3-self-dual} is equivalent to our relation \eqref{eq:our-self-dual}.
-We can also show a nontrivial relation
+We can also show the nontrivial relation

 This indicates that the known equations of motion \eqref{eq:usual-M5-eom} are equivalent to ours \eqref{eq:our-M5-eom}.
-Namely, as long as the non-linear self-duality relation is satisfied at an initial configuration, equations of motion of our theory describe the same time evolution as the conventional M5-brane theory.
+Namely, as long as the relations \eqref{eq:rel1} and \eqref{eq:rel2} are satisfied at an initial configuration, the equations of motion of our theory describe the same time evolution as the conventional M5-brane theory.
 It is also interesting to note that the intrinsic metric naturally reproduced the 5-brane metric or the open membrane metric (up to a Weyl rescaling)

 as a result of the equations of motion.
+Moreover, it is interesting to note that, by using \eqref{eq:C-relations}, our action \eqref{eq:M5-action-nonstandard} becomes